MartynFitzgerald/UWE-DirectMe-Worker/README.md

 npm install
 ```
 5. Change the credentials in dbconnections.js to the ones created within the API component.
 6. Zip all internal files within the folder DirectMe-Worker.
-Note: Dont just do the main folder, make sure you highlight all of the files inside!
+Note: Don't just do the main folder, make sure you highlight all of the files inside!
 7. Sign into AWS Management Console.
 8. Open the 'Services' Menu and then select the service 'Elastic Beanstalk' under the sub menu of 'Compute'.
 ![AWS 1](./git_screenshots/aws1.png)
 9. Select option 'Create a new environment'.
 ![AWS 2](./git_screenshots/aws2.png)
-10. Afterwards it will ask what type of tier the enviroment will be, select 'Web server environment'.
+10. Afterwards it will ask what type of tier the environment will be, select 'Web server environment'.
 ![AWS 3](./git_screenshots/aws3.png)
 11. Fill in the name of the application and under the section 'Application code'.
 ![AWS 4](./git_screenshots/aws4.png)